elizetavares/elizetavares.github.io/_pages/publications.md

 ## Fora

-with L. Johnson and E. MacLeod, eds., 'Special Issue: Props in Repertory' (forthcoming)
+with L. Johnson and E. MacLeod, eds., Special Issue on Props in Repertory, *Shakespeare* (forthcoming)
+* with L. Johnson and E. MacLeod, 'Introduction: Properties of Matter and Performance', *Shakespeare* (forthcoming)

 with L. Johnson, eds., 'Issues in Review: Playing in Repertory', *Early Theatre* 25, no. 2 (in press)
+* with L. Johnson, 'Introduction: Repertory, Economy, Dramaturgy', *Early Theatre* 25, no. 2 (in press)

 ed., '[Special Issue: Fight or Flyte - Pride and Masculinity in the Middle Ages](https://ijurca-pub.org/14/volume/11/issue/3/)', *International Journal of Undergraduate Research and Creative Activities* 11, no. 3 (2019), doi: [10.7710/263](http://doi.org/10.7710/263)